 According to plugincars.com, an electric car is a car “powered by an electric motor instead of a gasoline engine.
-The electric motor gets energy from a controller, which regulates the amount of power—based on the driver’s use of an accelerator pedal.
+The electric motor gets energy from a controller.
+Which in turn regulates the amount of power—based on the driver’s use of an accelerator pedal.
 The electric car (also known as electric vehicle or EV) uses energy stored in its rechargeable batteries, which are recharged by common household electricity.”

 And here is a definition of Hybrid Electric Vehicle (HEV) according to hybridcars.com: A car, truck, SUV, or other types of vehicle that are propelled by more than one power source mated together to work in conjunction.